open-ce/open-ce-builder/doc/README.open_ce_build.md

     open-ce build env --build_type=cpu --ppc_arch=p10 --conda_build_config=open-ce/envs/conda_build_config.yaml,open-ce/envs/conda_build_config_p10.yaml tensorflow-env.yaml
 ```

-Packages built with above commands runs on Power10 with MMA optimization and on Power9 without MMA optimization.
-GCC10 is also needed at runtime for some of these packages to work, may it be P9 or P10.
+Packages built with above commands run on Power10 with MMA optimization and on Power9 without MMA optimization.
+GCC10 is also needed at runtime for most of these packages to work, may it be P9 or P10.